jupiterBill/vestingmetacrafters/README.md

 * getBalance - facilitates balance retrieval.

-On the front end we have five pages :  organization registration, stakeholder registration, whitelist subregistration, a dashboard display stakeholder's details and a list of stakeholders to organizations and lastly the homepage which renders basic information such as an account's identity and account's address itself.
+On the front end using the powerful Library NextJs we have five pages :  organization registration, stakeholder registration, whitelist subregistration, a dashboard display stakeholder's details and a list of stakeholders to organizations and lastly the homepage which renders basic information such as an account's identity and account's address itself.
 We use the React Hook useContext to facilitate data sharing between components, we also create a javascript file context.js in it we write the codes for contract interaction using ethers.js and web3modal for  provider integration.